mgmillimeter/Tech-Company-Layoffs/README.md

     ![2020](https://github.com/user-attachments/assets/ba352a9f-b3bc-4cdf-b066-c72e4a3e9985)

-  - The rolling sum function calculates a cumulative total of layoffs over time.
-This cumulative or "rolling" total adds up the "Total Daily Layoff" figures month by month, showing the progressive increase in layoffs as time goes on.
+  - _The rolling sum function calculates a cumulative total of layoffs over time.
+This cumulative or "rolling" total adds up the "Total Daily Layoff" figures month by month, showing the progressive increase in layoffs as time goes on._

     ![Time-Based  Rolling](https://github.com/user-attachments/assets/2e323417-be1b-43bf-a93a-e1b1bf082e2f)

- - The rolling sum analysis indicates trends and cumulative impacts over months.
+ - _The rolling sum analysis indicates trends and cumulative impacts over months._

-5. Company Stages:
+5. __Company Stages:__

-  - Different company stages showed varying layoff patterns, with later-stage companies experiencing more layoffs compared to early-stage startups.
+  - _Different company stages showed varying layoff patterns, with later-stage companies experiencing more layoffs compared to early-stage startups._

     ![Screenshot 2024-07-22 202415](https://github.com/user-attachments/assets/2b12f4a2-5db1-461c-ac70-6d134d4bf368)

-  - Post-IPO: Companies that have gone public, having completed their Initial Public Offering (IPO).
+  - _Post-IPO_: Companies that have gone public, having completed their Initial Public Offering (IPO).
-  - Acquired: Companies that have been bought by another company.
+  - _Acquired_: Companies that have been bought by another company.
-  - Series B, C, D, E, F, G, H, I, J: Various stages of venture capital funding, with Series A being the first major round of funding after seed funding, and subsequent series indicating later stages of funding.
+  - _Series B, C, D, E, F, G, H, I, J_: Various stages of venture capital funding, with Series A being the first major round of funding after seed funding, and subsequent series indicating later stages of funding.
-  - Private Equity: Companies that have received investments from private equity firms.
+  - _Private Equity_: Companies that have received investments from private equity firms.
-  - Seed: Early stage funding for startups to develop their business ideas.
+  - _Seed_: Early stage funding for startups to develop their business ideas.
-  - Subsidiary: Companies that are controlled by a parent company.
+  - _Subsidiary_: Companies that are controlled by a parent company.

-  - These findings offer a comprehensive understanding of the layoffs' impact on the tech industry, highlighting trends and patterns across companies, industries, geographies, and time periods.
+  - _These findings offer a comprehensive understanding of the layoffs' impact on the tech industry, highlighting trends and patterns across companies, industries, geographies, and time periods._

 ### Recommendations

-1. Diversify Revenue Streams:
+1. __Diversify Revenue Streams__:
    - Explore and develop multiple sources of income to lessen reliance on a single market or product.
-2. Invest in Employee Skills:
+2. __Invest in Employee Skills__:
    - Provide training and upskilling to help employees adapt to new technologies and stay valuable.
-3. Improve Operational Efficiency:
+3. __Improve Operational Efficiency__:
    - Streamline processes and reduce unnecessary costs to enhance overall efficiency without needing layoffs.

 ### Limitations